 Here goes (deep breath):

-I love this devotional.
+I love this Lent devotion.
 You look at one Bible story per week, using a different imaginative method each day (re-telling, poem, craft, etc).
 If you skip days or just dip in when you feel like it, that works fine too.
 Read my full review here.
 Suggested age: 5-11s.

-Wonderfully creative ways to explore Lent as a family through writing, drawing, messy play, cooking and more.
+Wonderfully creative Lent devotions which inspire you to write, draw, do messy play, cook and more as a family.
 Although the actual journal is no longer printed, you can download individual PDFs for £1/sheet right here.
 This means you can download exactly what you want, plus your download allows you to print up to 30 copies to use with friends or in a Sunday School.
 Suggested age: 3-11s.

 I was blown away by this resource when I reviewed it a few months ago (read that review here!).
 We’re still doing it with our 9 and 7 year olds, albeit a little more patchily, but it’s been one of the more successful routes into a daily Bible reading habit that we’ve found.
 It will last a whole year, but what better time to start the habit than in Lent?